 The harshness of this still breaks my heart at times though, with time, it’s gradually gotten easier to deal with.
 I try to remind myself that, even though I may have not gotten what I’d wanted from my mom, I can’t overlook the fact that I’ve been extremely blessed in countless other ways.
 It’s important that I constantly remind myself of this truth because it’s the only thing that can keep the sadness and regret from tainting all the good that I’ve received in my life.

 Even after I accepted my mom as a Schipperke, there were still times that my mom’s behavior caught me off guard, that she was still able to push my buttons.
 After all, I’m not a robot.
-Though I understood intellectually that my mom was Schipperke, I am still a human being and quite capable of being hurt by someone I love.
+Though I understood intellectually that my mom was a Schipperke, I’m still a human being and quite capable of being hurt by someone I love.
 Feelings are both the joy and the curse of the human condition.
 Though I accepted the limitations surrounding the relationship I had with my mom, acceptance didn’t protect me from being hurt by her.
 That’s why I had to maintain a healthy emotional and physical distance from my mom in the same way that I would have kept a safe and healthy distance from a biting dog (this is discussed in the chapter titled Managing Difficult Relationships.)

 I hope that you’ll read on so you too might find some peace of mind towards yourself and others.
 The truth is: we’re all so much more lovable as dogs!
 Woof!